keichi/hpcmaspa17-pfanalyzer/src/2_goal.md

   decisions.
 - _Support for communication patterns of real-world applications_:
-  Communication patterns of real-world HPC applications should be able to be fed into the simulator because synthetically generated communication patterns might not reflect the characteristics of real-world applications well.
+  Communication patterns of real-world HPC applications should be able to be fed into the simulator to reproduce the communication characteristics of real-world applications.
 Consequently, some means and mechanisms to extract communication patterns from applications are essential as well.
 In this paper, applications that leverage MPI for inter-process communication are targeted.
 - _Support for diverse cluster configurations_: The distribution of packet flow in the interconnect is determined by not only the routing algorithm but also the topology of the interconnect.
 Also, the job scheduling, node